Disruption due to weather conditions

 - Stoke Lane between Burton Joyce and Stoke Bardolph

 - Carlton Ferry Lane from its junction with Low Street

 Latest update on buildings, services and events impacted by COVID-19 (Coronavirus)

 Deaths are currently being registered by telephone appointment ONLY until further notice.
 To make an appointment, please call 0300 500 8080.
-You can book an appointment to register a death by calling 0300 500 8080.

 Only selected items can be taken to recycle - for more information please read our frequently asked questions.

 Please note only pre-booked vehicles are allowed access to our West Bridgford Recycling Centre.
 Book a slot online.

 Country Parks are still open for those living locally to visit for outdoor exercise.